enmanuelduran/enmascript/content/articles/2019-07-05-efficient-behavioral-tracking-in-javascript-applications.md

 }
 ```

-then we implement the tracking
+then we implement the tracking:

 ```javascript
 import Tracker from './Tracker';